 Your training contractor will ensure that your apprentice is registered for the appropriate qualifications and supported appropriately to complete the requirements of the framework in full.

-There are over 80 Level 2 ApprenticeshipsNI frameworks and over 90 Level 3 ApprenticeshipsNI frameworks currently available.
+There are around 70 Level 2 ApprenticeshipsNI frameworks and around 80 Level 3 ApprenticeshipsNI frameworks currently available.

 Higher Level Apprenticeships